 11. If only 2 people in your house drive you don't need 5 cars sitting in the driveway, especially if you owe money on the cars in the driveway.
 Sell them and pay off the car loans.

-12. Quit the gym and find alternate ways to exercise in your home or outside.
+12. Quit the gym and find alternative ways to exercise like playing softball at the park, running, yoga, etc.

 13. Walk or bike to work, school, or the store, whenever you can.

 15. Instead of paying for babysitting, take turns with your friends.
 You look after theirs, they look after yours.